irsyadadam/gwas-api/README.md

 ------------

 **TODOs**
-1. utils.datapull lines 85 - 87: finish finding proper endpoint given gwas id
+1. **DONE**: utils.datapull lines 85 - 87: finish finding proper endpoint given gwas id
 2. utils.datapull line 30: see if endpoint can be accessed properly from master ftp direrctory
+    # TODO (line 45 in datapull.py):
+    # - if endpoint is a range, look throught the range
+    # - if endpoint is single number, just go to the endpoint and extract
 3. utils.data_pull line 18: create an iterator to access the gwas id list in a query folder
 4. fix the problem with wget slow